-I’ve read most of her work; I don’t have any of the newsletters.
-Current thought in Objectivist circles has gone so far off track that Harry Binswanger has recently been writing about how the rich should live tax-free (still buying-in to trickle-down economics?) and the rest of us should worship them.
+I’ve read most of her work.
+I don’t have any of the newsletters.
+Current thought in Objectivist circles has gone so far off track that Harry Binswanger has recently been writing about how the rich should live tax-free, still buying-in to trickle-down economics, and that the rest of us should worship them:

 Here’s a modest proposal.
 Anyone who earns a million dollars or more should be exempt from all income taxes.
 Yes, it’s too little.
 And the real issue is not financial, but moral.
 So to augment the tax-exemption, in an annual public ceremony, the year’s top earner should be awarded the Congressional Medal of Honor.

 Imagine the effect on our culture, particularly on the young, if the kind of fame and adulation bathing Lady Gaga attached to the more notable achievements of say, Warren Buffett.
 Or if the moral praise showered on Mother Teresa went to someone like Lloyd Blankfein, who, in guiding Goldman Sachs toward billions in profits, has done infinitely more for mankind.
 (Since profit is the market value of the product minus the market value of factors used, profit represents the value created.)